Packaging Engineering Technician (Optional Co-op)

 Conestoga College has programs directly associated with industries that require commitment to deadlines.
 As part of our role as an educational institute, we emulate the 'real world of work' to provide students with the opportunity to recognize the essential skills required to be successful in their future career(s).
 As such, the IFPT will not accept late submissions of assignments and projects unless there are extenuating circumstances.

 Please refer to the Attendance at Evaluations section in this handbook for additional detail.

 Information on the course add / drop process can be found on Conestoga's website.
 It is strongly recommended that students consult the Program Assistant/Program Coordinator prior to dropping a course.

 Students who wish to transfer to another program with advanced standing, (e.g. into a related industrial trade program), will need to complete paperwork in advance.
 Students are to speak with the program coordinator to determine if space exists and to obtain the relevant paperwork.
 When a student moves from one Conestoga program to another and where course numbers / codes are identical or equivalent, automatic credit is given if passing grades are met.

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op work terms if applicable.
 Students are expected to respond to their invitation through their Student Portal.
 Convocation ceremonies are held in the spring and fall of each academic year.
 Students, who take longer than the advertised program length, are responsible for completing any new or additional courses due to a program design change.
-Students who complete their program after the scheduled completion date are required to fill out an Application to Graduate for and submit it with payment to the registrar's office.
+Students who complete their program after the scheduled completion date are required to fill out an Application to Graduate form and submit it with payment to the Registrar's Office.
 Students who are discontinued or have withdrawn and then return to the college will be placed in the current program design and must meet all requirements to graduate.
-Rules surrounding graduating with merit are outlined on the academic recognition section of Conestoga's website.
+Rules surrounding graduating with merit are outlined in the academic recognition section of Conestoga's website.